RedBoard Qwiic Hookup Guide

 Qwiic ExampleIf you would like to follow along with the examples below to interact with the physical world, you will also need the following items:

-The SparkFun RedBoad Qwiic aims to be a beginner-friendly microcontroller platform.
-You can get started without an innate knowledge of Ohm’s Law or How Electricity Works (but a little understanding wouldn’t hurt!).
+The SparkFun RedBoard Qwiic aims to be a beginner-friendly microcontroller platform.
+You can get started without an innate knowledge of Ohm's Law or How Electricity Works (but a little understanding wouldn't hurt!).
 The following are some subjects you should be familiar with; however, to use the more advanced features of the board, it is recommended that you read up on the Logic Levels and I2C tutorials.

 What is a Circuit?

 One of the new, advanced features of the board is that it takes advantage of the Qwiic connect system.
 We recommend familiarizing yourself with the Logic Levels and I2C tutorials (above) before using it, as all Qwiic sensors utilize an I2C communication protocol.
+Click on the banner above to learn more about Qwiic products.